FreddyCastuera/algorithms/README.md

 # algorithms
-a short repo with the algorithms and ds that i am learning learning on the way
+a short repo with the algorithms and ds that i am learning on the way